 Occupational First Aid and Patient Moving & Lifting is also offered.

-Supervised clinical experience in nursing homes, hospitals, and other health facilities is incorporated into this course.
+The programme includes supervised clinical experience in nursing homes, hospitals, and other health facilities.
 This will take the form of one day per week for the academic year.

 Students will be required to undertake Garda Vetting prior to work placement commencement.